Signed in as:

 filler@godaddy.com

-The morning begins with our Hayfields coffee, pastries, breakfast sandwiches, muffins, savory breakfast dishes, and yeast-risen buttermilk waffles.
+The morning begins with our Hayfields coffee, pastries, breakfast sandwiches, muffins, savory dishes—and yeast-risen buttermilk waffles on the weekends.
 Don’t forget the Benton’s smoky bacon!

-Grab a sandwich from the fridge or stay and have an expanded lunch made to order.
-Enjoy our soup of the day, a slice of quiche, salad, or choose from our menu of sandwiches and seasonal specials.
+Grab a sandwich from the fridge or stay and have lunch made to order.
+Enjoy our soup of the day, a slice of quiche, salad, and choose from our menu of sandwiches, empanadas, and seasonal specials.

-Enjoy soups, stews, down-home entrees, vegetarian dishes, hearty sandwiches, seasonal specials and much more.
-Wine, whiskey, and cocktails are available in our bar, The Last Straw.
+Enjoy soups, stews, vegetarian dishes, hearty sandwiches, The Peak burger, and much more.
+Wine, beer, whiskey, and cocktails (including non-alcoholic offerings) are available in The Last Straw Bar.

-Pies put us on the map and in the White House, and we’re proud of those and our cakes, butterscotch pudding, and seasonal fruit shortcakes.
-You’ll love our local ice cream as much as we do.
+Pies put me on the map and in the White House, and I’m proud of our seasonal varieties, our cakes, butterscotch pudding, and farmers market fruit shortcakes.
+You’ll love our ice cream as much as we do.

-Welcome to Hayfields in Little Washington—a market, counter service café, and bar named for the golden fields and rolled hay bales surrounding the village we call home.
-Nearby, over fifteen years ago, I launched my nationally-acclaimed Red Truck Bakery, wrote two cookbooks, and inspired the rebirth and food renaissance of a forsaken Main Street up the road a bit in the next county.
-Now here’s my new passion coming to life in Washington, Virginia: comfort food and local goods in an old grocery store, set in a beloved village nestled against the Blue Ridge mountains eight miles from Shenandoah National Park.
+Welcome to Hayfields General Store in Little Washington—a market and casual counter service café named for the rolled hay bales and golden fields surrounding the town we call home.
+Nearby in the next county seventeen years ago, I created a nationally-acclaimed rural bakery that inspired the rebirth and food renaissance of a forsaken Main Street, and wrote both The Red Truck Bakery Farmhouse Cookbook and the Red Truck Bakery Cookbook (Clarkson Potter/ Penguin Random House, 2022 and 2018).
+Now here’s my new passion coming to life in Washington, Virginia: comfort food and local products in an old grocery store, set in a beloved village nestled against the Blue Ridge mountains and eight miles from Shenandoah National Park.

 Follow our progress on Instagram @hayfieldslittlewashington